everram/langSchema-enhanced/README.md

 It assists in parsing outputs that can be categorized into a specific set of strings (enums).

 ### List Parser
-This is intended to parse outputs that are lists of specific set of
+This is intended to parse outputs that are lists of specific set of strings (enums).

+### Zod Parser
+Parse